 GCET Exam Pattern 2018

-The exam pattern of GCET (Goa CET) 2018 isn’t yet released by Directorate of Technical Education (DTE), Goa.
-Going by previous years’ trends, GCET 2018 is likely to be pen/pencil and paper based test.
+The exam pattern of GCET (Goa CET) 2018 has been released by Directorate of Technical Education (DTE), Goa.
+GCET 2018 will be held in offline mode or (pen/pencil and paper based test).
 Candidates will be given Objective Response Sheets (ORS) where they have to mark their answers.
 Candidates are allowed to keep a copy of the ORS.
 The key details of GCET 2018 exam pattern are listed in the table below.